 How to Harvest Cannabis

-It best to harvest your cannabis plants in the early morning hours.
+It best to harvest cannabis plants in the early morning hours.
 When the time is right, many cannabis growers simply chop the entire plant down at once.
 That is certainly one option, and something we do with autoflower plants for sure!
-When it comes to our big girls, sometimes we harvest the plant in sections instead.
+When it comes to our big girls, sometimes we harvest cannabis plants in sections instead.
 Why?
 Well, for a couple of reasons…

 In our experience, the buds on the upper branches become ripe and ready for harvest faster.
 Therefore, we may choose to cut the main stalk about halfway up – in order to remove the top portion of the plant only – or cut off individual upper branches first.
 This will provide more time and sun to reach the lower flowers, and allow them to fatten up for another week or so.